Early surge of Democratic mail voting sparks worry inside GOP

 “I’ve seen these appeals to likely Republican voters — ‘Please apply for your absentee ballot.’
 But it’s at the same time those voters are hearing from their president that mail voting is ripe with fraud,” he said.

-GOP operatives said they are hoping for a leveling of the field once early in-person voting kicks in widely, and then on Election Day.
+GOP operatives said they are hoping for a leveling of the field once early in-person voting kicks in widely and then on Election Day.

 Polls show that Trump supporters are more willing to come out to the polls on Election Day amid the pandemic.
 Nationally, 82 percent of registered voters who support Biden say they are very or somewhat worried about a family member catching the coronavirus, compared with 39 percent of Trump supporters, according to a Washington Post-ABC News poll conducted this month.